Tiger I: Soviet response

 In May 1943, the Red Army deployed the SU-152, which was replaced in 1944 by the ISU-152.
-These self-propelled guns both mounted the large, 152 mm howitzer-gun.
-The SU-152 was intended to be a close-support gun for use against German fortifications rather than armour; however, it shared among the later fielded ISU-152, the nickname Zveroboy ("beast killer"), for its rare ability to knock out German heavy tanks.
+Both these self-propelled guns mounted the large 152 mm howitzer-gun.
+The SU-152 was intended to be a close-support gun for use against German fortifications rather than armour; however, it shared with the later fielded ISU-152 the nickname Zveroboy ("beast killer") for its rare ability to knock out German heavy tanks.
 The 152 mm armour-piercing shells weighed over 45 kg and could penetrate a Tiger's frontal armour from about 1000 m.
 Its high-explosive rounds would destroy anything that was attached to the outside of the tank, and had a knack for immobilizing any tank it hit.
 The sheer force of the shell meant that at certain points it could knock off the turrets of the Tiger series.
 However, the size and weight of the ammunition meant both vehicles had a low rate of fire.